NOTE: This website is frequently updated. Last update June 2011.

 Fernandes - The North American, Canada, Japan Hiwatt name owner.
 These are imported from the UK, made in the same factory making Hiwatt UK/Music ground Hiwatts.
 See info above about Hiwatt UK.
 Fernandes and Hiwatt UK had a long battle over name ownership, and in the end a deal was settled and Fernandes started selling the same UK made Hiwatt amps from Hiwatt UK.

 Reeves Amplification - Bill Jansen started out selling rebadged Hiwatt UK amps in the early 2000s, but decided to start producing his own Hiwatts when Hiwatt UK supposedly started cutting corners to reduce costs.
 Bill now produces his own vintage Hiwatt clones and cabs to Dave Reeves (original Hiwatt designer/owner) original specs, or close to them.
 They are made in the USA and are built to order.
 The transformers Reeves uses are supposedly better than the originals.
-Reeves prices are much better than a USA sold Hiwatts, if you live in the USA.
+Reeves prices in the USA are much better than the imported Hiwatt UK amps.
 I can vouch that these are very good amps and cabs.
 The amps look identical to Hiwatts but are branded with a REEVES badge rather than HIWATT badge.
-Dave Reeves actually branded some Hiwatt production with REEVES badges in the 1970s.
+Dave Reeves actually branded some Hiwatt production with REEVES badges in the 1970s just like these.